 white LED bulbs suppress melatonin 5 times more than exposure to the light of high pressure sodium bulbs (orange-yellow)

-these modern led backlit computer screens look like bright daylight to the circadian rhythm so you really have to a have a regular time by which they are switched off and allow another hour and a half in low yellower (preferably red) light !
+these modern led backlit computer screens look like bright daylight to the circadian rhythm so you really have to a have a regular time by which they are switched off and allow another hour and a half under red light

 It's the blue light blocking your production of melatonin (blue light hits your optic nerve and shuts down production of it)